hollenstein/maspy/doc/source/mzml.rst

 * spectrum items

-Run metadata (rm)
+Run metadata (Rm)
 ^^^^^^^^^^^^^^^^^

-The run metadata element contains all metadata information of the mzML file, which is not part of the aquired spectra and chromatograms.
-These mzML metadata elements are stored as (xml nodes in) a ``lxml.etree.Element``.
-The MasPy run metadata element thus holds an exact copy of the respective mzML elements.
+The run metadata element contains all metadata information of the mzML file, which are not directly part of the acquired spectra and chromatograms.
+This covers a description of the instrument configuration, a list of software used for data processing and a list of applied data processing steps.
+In addition it is possible to add contact information and a description of the analyzed samples to the mzML file.
+In MasPy all of these mzML elements are converted to an ``lxml.etree.Element`` and stored in ``MsrunContainer.rmc`` (Rm container).

 .. note::
-    Software which is used to process data of an mzML file should be listed in the mzML element "softwareList", and the applied data processing steps should be documented in the "dataProcessingList" element.
+    Software which is used to process data of an mzML file should be listed in the mzML element "softwareList", and all applied data processing steps should be documented in the "dataProcessingList" element.

 Spectrum array item (:class:`Sai <maspy.core.Sai>`), spectrum metadata item (:class:`Smi <maspy.core.Smi>`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An mzML spectrum element contains all information of an aquired MS spectrum, including numerical arrays containing at least recorded m/z and intensity values of the observed ions but also plenty of metadata data describing for example details of the aquisition like base peak m/z and intensity, scan start time, ms level, or precursor information of MS2 scans.
-In MasPy this information is split into metadata and spectrum array information and put in two separate elements(objects better?); spectrum metadata item (:class:`Smi<maspy.core.Smi>`) and spectraum array item (:class:`Sai<maspy.core.Sai>`), respectively. ``Smi`` elements are stored in ``MsrunContainer.smic`` (Smi container) and ``Sai`` elements in ``MsrunContainer.saic`` (Sai container).
-In order to generate an mzML style spectrum xml element the information of both MasPy elements (``Smi`` and ``Sai``) is required.
+An mzML spectrum element contains all information of an acquired MS spectrum, including numerical arrays containing at least recorded m/z and intensity values of the observed ions but also plenty of metadata describing for example details of the acquisition like base peak m/z and intensity, scan start time, ms level, or precursor information of MS2 scans.
+In MasPy this information is split into a metadata containing part and the spectrum array data and put into two separate data structures; spectrum metadata item (``Smi``) and spectrum array item (``Sai``), respectively. ``Smi`` elements are stored in ``MsrunContainer.smic`` (Smi container) and ``Sai`` elements in ``MsrunContainer.saic`` (Sai container).
+In order to recreate an mzML spectrum element the information of both MasPy data types (``Smi`` and ``Sai``) is necessary.

 Chromatogram item (:class:`maspy.core.Ci`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Am mzML chromatogram element is similar to a spectrum element, containing metadata and numerical arrays, in which one dimension is typically a time series.
-In the current MasPy implemenatation chromatogram elements are not split but the metadata and chromatogram array information are put in one single element called chromatogram item (:class:`maspy.core.Ci`), which is stored in ``MsrunContainer.cic`` (Ci container).
+An mzML chromatogram element is similar to a spectrum element, containing metadata and numerical arrays.
+Common chromatogram types are ``total ion current chromatogram``, ``selected ion current chromatogram`` and ``basepeak chromatogram``.
+All of them contain time and intensity data points, however, other chromatogram types can also contain absorption or emission values instead of intensities.
+In the current MasPy implementation chromatogram elements are not split into two data types but the metadata and array information is put into one single data structure called chromatogram item (``Ci``), which is stored in ``MsrunContainer.cic`` (Ci container).